Climate Pledges misleading, Greta Tells UN Meet - UrduPoint

 "What we need is not an incremental approach, but a transformational one."
 The UN says emissions must drop 7.6 percent globally every year to 2030 to stay on track for a 1.5C world.

-At little over 1C of warming since the industrial period started, Earth in 2019 was shook by a string of deadly wildfires, super storms and floods made more intense by the changing climate.
+At little over 1C of warming since the industrial period started, Earth in 2019 was shaken by a string of deadly wildfires, superstorms and floods made more intense by the changing climate.

 Despite dozens of meetings and thousands of specialists working to implement the Paris accord, global emissions have increased by four percent in the years since the deal was signed.